 Get to know the background and experience of the professors and instructors.
-If you expect to hit the ground running immediately after earning your degree, then it may be important to know whether you’ll be learning from teachers who have mostly academic knowledge or those who have relevant, real-world experience to help prepare you for a career after college.
+It may be important to know whether you’ll be learning from teachers who have mostly academic knowledge or those who have relevant, real-world experience to help you prepare for a career after college.

 4 - What kind of academic support is available?

 Don’t be afraid to ask about the resources available to support your success once you’ve started the coursework.
 The depth of resources can vary from school to school, but most offer academic counseling, tutoring and a career services center.